Jawaharpur Thermal Project

 Sponsor: Uttar Pradesh Rajya Vidyut

-Location: Malawan, Etah tehsil, Etah district, Uttar Pradesh
+Location: Malawan village, Etah tehsil, Etah district, Uttar Pradesh

 Projected in service: